 Now, here are some ideas of messages that you can use when you send someone a connection request:

 Hi [NAME], I came across your profile after you shared a post about [TOPIC].
 I’d be interested to hear your thoughts on [SIMILAR TOPIC].
 I work in [INDUSTRY] and help businesses in your niche achieve [RESULT].
 I’m interested in learning more about you.

 Hi [NAME], I noticed we’re both connected to [MUTUAL CONNECTION], so I checked your profile and saw you also [SOMETHING SIMILAR—SCHOOL, WORK, INTEREST].
 It’d be great to talk sometime.
 Feel free to drop me a message!

-Other ways that you could personalize the message is by referencing something you know about a mutual connection, mention a post they shared or commented on, or reference a shared group you both belong to.
+Other ways that you could personalize the message is by referencing something you know about a mutual connection, mentioning a post they shared or commented on, or referencing a shared group you both belong to.
 The key is to be casual, polite, include a reason for wanting to connect, and most importantly, never pitch your products or services in the connection request message!

 Here are a few tips of what NOT to include in your connection request message:

 - A sales pitch—that’s kind of like walking up to a girl you’ve never met and proposing to her before you even know her name.